geodynamics/aspect/doc/sphinx/parameters/Postprocess.md

 &lsquo;position&rsquo;: Implementation of a plugin in which the particle property is defined as the current position.

 &lsquo;reference position&rsquo;: Implementation of a plugin in which the particle property is defined as the current reference position.

+&lsquo;strain rate&rsquo;: Implementation of a plugin in which the time evolution of strain rate is saved and stored on the particles.

 &lsquo;velocity&rsquo;: Implementation of a plugin in which the particle property is defined as the recent velocity at this position.